 Home / Expertise / Services for individuals / Probate and estate administration

-When you lose someone close to you, it is a difficult time and dealing with the paperwork to apply for probate can seem daunting.
-Our probate team can help and guide you through the process of administering an estate including attending to any legal requirements.
+When you lose someone close to you, it can be a difficult time for everybody involved.
+Dealing with the application to apply for Letters of Administration can seem daunting, especially if you have never had to deal with it before.
+Our Estate Administration Solicitors can help and guide you through the process of administering an estate including attending to any legal requirements.

-- complete and submit the probate and inheritance tax return to cover the legal requirements and ensure the correct tax is paid;
+- Complete and submit the Probate application forms and Inheritance Tax return to cover the legal requirements and ensure the correct amount of tax is paid;

-- help you if your loved one dies without a will
+- Help you if your loved one passes away without a will.

 Our dedicated team, who have over 60 years of collective experience, knows that no two estates are the same.
 Once we have spoken to you and understand the work required, we can advise you on the type of service that may best suit you and provide a detailed plan of the work to be undertaken and provide a fee estimate in advance.
 As we advise on probate and estate administration matters all day, every day, we encounter very few situations that we have not seen before and we can act quickly to ensure the estate progresses without delay.